Contributing to the Future

-Markku Wilenius (1961) has worked some 30 years with organizations helping them to realize how future is different from past.
+Markku Wilenius (1961) has worked some 30 years with organisations helping them to realise how future is different from past.
 He is professor of futures studies in the university of Turku, Finland and Unesco Chair of learning for transformation and planetary futures.

 Delft, The Netherlands

 Information and registration: Please contact Peter Paul Gerbrands via this form.